vasilisvla/appmovement-translations/README.md

 ## Getting Started

-We recommend that you Fork this repo to begin contributing your translations.
-You can also simply email your new translations to a.garbett@newcastle.ac.uk
+We recommend that you [Fork this repo](https://help.github.com/articles/fork-a-repo/) to begin contributing your translations and then submit a *pull request* to one of the team.
+You can also email your new translations to a.garbett@newcastle.ac.uk

 The project files you require to get started can be found under